pdaehne/TL866-FlashROM-Adapter/README.md

 The diagnostic ROM already is byte swapped, so we can use it directly.
 Now we have to combine the ROMs into one single file.
 But there is one little problem:
 Each slot has 512 kilobytes, but the Kickstart 1.3 ROM is only 256 kilobytes.
-What you have to do is copy the Kickstart 1.3 ROM __twice__ into the final ROM file.
-To do that, I use the "cat" command like this:
+What you have to do is to copy the Kickstart 1.3 ROM __twice__ into the final ROM file.
+To create the final combined file, I use the "cat" command like this:

 ```
-cat Kickstart1.3.swapped Kickstart1.3.swapped Kickstart3.1.rom 16bit.bin >complete.rom
+cat Kickstart1.3.swapped Kickstart1.3.swapped Kickstart3.1.rom 16bit.bin >combined.rom
 ```

 This file is 512 kilobytes too small, but that does not matter.